tsilva/curriculum-vitae/README.md

 - **Start:** 2015
 - **Client:** RIPE Productions (through Hive Solutions)
-- **Technologies:** Python, MongoDB, Appier, HTML/CSS/Javascript, jQuery, UXF, Farfetch API
+- **Technologies:** Python, MongoDB, Appier, HTML, CSS, JavaScript, jQuery, UXF, Farfetch API

 MYSWEAR is an online store where the consumer can configure and purchase his own custom shoes from the SWEAR fashion brand.